Strikes, protests hit France in round 2 of pension battle

-PARIS (AP) — French labor leaders hope to bring more than 1 million demonstrators again into the streets Tuesday in the latest clash of wills with the government over its plans to push back France’s retirement age.
+PARIS (AP) — Demonstrations were getting underway across France on Tuesday in the latest clash of wills with the government over its plans to push back the retirement age.
+Labor leaders aimed to bring more than 1 million demonstrators into the streets in what one veteran left-wing leader described as a “citizens’ insurrection.”

-For both sides, the nationwide strikes and protests are an important test.
-French President Emmanuel Macron’s government says it is determined to push through his election pledge to reform France’s pension system.
-Labor unions and left-wing legislators fighting in parliament against Macron’s plans are counting on protesters to turn out massively to strengthen their efforts to kill the bill.
+The nationwide strikes and protests were a crucial test both for President Emmanuel Macron’s government and its opponents.
+The government says it is determined to push through Macron’s election pledge to reform France’s pension system.
+Labor unions and left-wing legislators fighting in parliament against Macron’s plans are counting on protesters to turn out massively to strengthen their efforts to kill the retirement reform bill.

+Veteran left-wing leader Jean-Luc Mélenchon predicted “a historic day” of protests and defeat for Macron, as crowds of protesters began marching in cities and towns outside Paris — ahead of a major demonstration planned later Tuesday through the French capital.

+“It’s not often that we see such a mass mobilization,” Mélenchon, speaking in the southern city of Marseille.
+“It’s a form of citizens’ insurrection.”

 A first round of strikes and protests brought out between 1 million and 2 million demonstrators earlier this month, including many tens of thousands in Paris.
-Labor leaders are aiming to at least match or even better those numbers on Tuesday, with another big demonstration planned Tuesday afternoon in Paris and close to 250 others expected elsewhere.
+Labor leaders were aiming to at least match or even better those numbers Tuesday, with around 250 demonstrations expected around the country.
+The government mobilized 11,000 officers to police the protests.

 Positions are hardening on both sides as lawmakers begin locking horns in parliament over the government’s bill that would raise the retirement age from 62 to 64.